nimaafshar/metadamagenet/README.md

 ### Localization Models Scoring

-The localization score defines as a globally calculated binary f1-score.
+The localization score is defined as a globally calculated binary f1-score.
 Sample-wise calculation means calculating the score on each sample (image); then averaging sample scores to get the final score.
 In global calculation, we use the sum of true positives, true negatives, false positives, and false negatives across all samples to calculate the metric.